 Academic Standing may also be altered by failure to maintain up-to-date documentation of requirements in the Student Immunization Tracker or by unlawful conduct during enrollment.

-Completion of Program: Students admitted to the MSN program through the pre-specialty component must complete all pre-specialty courses within two calendar years and the specialty curriculum within three calendar years.
+Completion of Program: Students admitted to the D.N.P. program must complete all requirements within five calendar years.
 Leaves of absence are counted in this time frame.

 Grading System: All work is graded by letters, interpreted as follows.